Crossing a topological phase transition with a quantum computer

 Quantum computational technology is still in its infancy, with the state-of-the-art in superconducting qubits consisting of approximately a hundred qubits, 99\% two-qubit gate fidelities, and coherence times of the order of 100$\mu s$~\cite{Kjaergaard2019}.
 Fault-tolerant error correction is also currently out of reach, and solutions for quantum memory and networking are not fully developed.
 They are consequently described as Noisy Intermediate-Scale Quantum (NISQ) devices~\cite{Preskill2018}.
 There are still unanswered questions about the potential utility of NISQ technology and whether there are fundamental obstructions to going beyond this regime.
 Nevertheless, there has recently been a flurry of proof-of-principle experiments, along with the recent claim of a demonstrable computational advantage using a quantum computer~\cite{Boixo2018,Arute2019}.
 For example, in the realm of quantum simulation, real quantum devices have been used to find the ground state of small molecules relevant for quantum chemistry~\cite{Kandala2017,OMalley2016}, to measure multi-qubit quantum entanglement~\cite{Choo2018,Wang2018}, and to simulate non-equilibrium quantum dynamics~\cite{Smith2019,Tacchino2019}.
 This list is far from exhaustive and we do not intend to review the rapid progress of the last decade.

 As realised at the very inception of quantum computing~\cite{Feynman1982}, the study of complex many-body quantum systems could benefit tremendously from this new technology.
 Generically, these systems require the storage and manipulation of an exponentially large number of parameters on a classical computer.
 By storing and manipulating the quantum state directly on a quantum computer, it may be possible to reach areas of condensed matter physics that are currently intractable.
 As a relevant example, there does not yet exist a complete classification of topological phases of matter~\cite{Wen2019}.
 The most interesting and least understood phases occur in two or three dimensions and host exotic non-abelian anyonic quasi-particles~\cite{Nayak2008}, and as a result our most powerful numerical techniques begin to break down.
 Most notably, quantum Monte Carlo suffers from the sign problem, and dimensionality is a problem for tensor network based methods due to increased entanglement and less efficient contraction schemes when compared with one dimension.
 On a quantum computer we can avoid classically storing the quantum state, perform sign-problem free computations and work directly with two-dimensional quantum circuits, potentially sidestepping some of the issues plaguing current numerical techniques.
+This approach has recently been successfully demonstrated using both digital quantum computers~\cite{Satzinger2021} and quantum simulators~\cite{Semeghini2021}.